Manufactured Solutions for an Electromagnetic Slot Model: Governing Equations

 We project~\eqref{eq:efie_bc_3} onto an appropriate space $\mathbb{V}$ containing vector fields that are tangent to $S$.
 Noting that

 and integrating by parts yields the variational form of the EFIE: find $\mathbf{J},\mathbf{M}\in\mathbb{V}$, such that

 for all $\mathbf{v}\in\mathbb{V}$, where the overbar denotes complex conjugation.

 The magnetic current is limited to the vicinity of the slot aperture.
-Along the length of the slot, $s\in[0,\,\lslot]$, there exists a contour $C(s)$ around that side of the surface that bounds a local region, for which the voltage is approximately constant.
-The wires carry a filament line-source magnetic current $\mathbf{I}_m(s)=I_m(s)\mathbf{s}$, where $\mathbf{s}$ denotes the direction of the wire. $\mathbf{I}_m$ is related to $\mathbf{M}$ by~\cite{warne_1990}
+Along the length of the slot, at position $s\in[0,\,\lslot]$, there exists a contour $C(s)$ around that side of the surface that bounds a local region, for which the voltage is approximately constant.
+Each wire used to model the slot carries a filament line-source magnetic current $\mathbf{I}_m(s)=I_m(s)\mathbf{s}$, where $\mathbf{s}$ denotes the direction of the wire. $\mathbf{I}_m$ is related to $\mathbf{M}$ by~\cite{warne_1990}

 Denoting the surface of the local region as $S_\text{local}$, and using~\eqref{eq:i_m},

 Assuming the local region is small, such that there is no variation with respect to the contour coordinate $\ell$~\cite{warne_1990}, in~\eqref{eq:efie_variational}, we can write